opentracing/opentracing-java/README.md

 ## Compatibility with Opentracing 0.30

-For users supporting instrumentation code using Opentracing 0.30, there is a [0.30 compatibility package](https://github.com/opentracing/opentracing-java-v030) that can be used to wrap a `Tracer` object and expose it as a 0.30 `Tracer`:
+For users supporting instrumentation code using Opentracing 0.30, there is a [0.30 compatibility package](https://github.com/opentracing/opentracing-java-v030) that can be used to wrap a 0.31 `Tracer` and expose it as a 0.30 `Tracer`:

 ```java
 io.opentracing.Tracer upstreamTracer = ...;